-SHRA REPORT Development Potential Cumulative Impacts with the Proposed Development Loss of and/ or damage to SAC/ Ramsar Annex I habitats (permanent and temporary) Loss of and/ or damage to Ramsar habitats supporting nationally rare mosses and invertebrate assemblage (excluding Oreodytes alpinus ) Disturbance to otter station is several kilometres north of the SAC / Ramsar boundary and there would be no direct or indirect habitat loss within the Caithness and Sutherland SAC / Ramsar.
-There is therefore no potential for likely significant in-combination effects with the Proposed Development. station is several kilometres north of the Ramsar boundary and there would be no direct or indirect habitat loss within the Caithness and Sutherland SAC/ Ramsar.
-There is therefore no potential for likely significant in-combination effects with the Proposed Development. populations within the boundary of the SAC with the Proposed Development can be discounted.
-Strathy Wood Wind Farm There would be no direct habitat loss within the Caithness and Sutherland SAC/ Ramsar, and therefore there is no potential for likely significant in-combination effects with the Proposed Development.
-There would be no direct habitat loss within the Caithness and Sutherland SAC/ Ramsar, and therefore there is no potential for likely significant in-combination effects with the Proposed Development.
-The assessment concluded there would be no significant effects on protected species including otter and therefore there is no potential for likely significant in- combination effects on otter with the Proposed Development.
-No likely significant effects
+Development Potential Cumulative Impacts with the Proposed Alignment Loss of and/ or damage to SAC/ Ramsar Annex I habitats (permanent and temporary) Loss of and/ or damage to Ramsar habitats supporting nationally rare mosses and invertebrate assemblage (excluding Oreodytes alpinus) Disturbance to otter north of the SAC / Ramsar boundary and there would be no direct or indirect habitat loss within the Caithness and Sutherland SAC / Ramsar.
+There is therefore no potential for likely significant in-combination effects with the Proposed Alignment. north of the Ramsar boundary and there would be no direct or indirect habitat loss within the Caithness and Sutherland SAC/ Ramsar.
+There is therefore no potential for likely significant incombination effects on habitats supporting rare mosses and invertebrates with the Proposed Alignment.
+SAC with the Proposed Alignment can be discounted.
+Strathy South Wind Farm 'Southern Section' Grid Connection The UGC would be laid within the footprint of the upgraded access track for the Strathy South Wind Farm, which crosses the SAC / Ramsar and therefore there is the potential for likely significant effects in-combination with the Proposed Alignment.
+The UGC would be laid within the footprint of the upgraded access track for the Strathy South Wind Farm, which crosses the Ramsar and therefore there is the potential for likely significant effects on habitats supporting rare moses and invertebrates in-combination with the Proposed Alignment as a result of direct and indirect habitat loss.
+As the UGC follows the route of the existing access track to the Strathy South Wind Farm, there is no potential for impacts to watercourses supporting otter, and therefore the potential for cumulative effects on this species can be discounted.
+Likely significant effects (SAC/ Ramsar habitats and Ramsar nationally rare mosses and invertebrates) Strathy Wood Wind Farm There would be no direct habitat loss within the Caithness and Sutherland SAC/ Ramsar, and therefore there is no potential for likely significant incombination effects with the Proposed Alignment.
+There would be no direct habitat loss within the Caithness and Sutherland SAC/ Ramsar, and therefore there is no potential for likely significant incombination effects on habitats supporting rare mosses and invertebrates with the Proposed Alignment.
+The assessment concluded there would be no significant effects on protected species including otter and therefore there is no potential for likely significant in-combination effects on otter with the Proposed Alignment.
+No likely significant effects rpsgroup.com